99cherrys/Embedded-Activities/README.md

 # LTTS stepin Mini Project-2
 # Embedded C Programming Activities with Continuous Integration and Code Quality

-# Activity 1
-   ## If car seat is occupied and heater is ON indicate by turning on a LED using AVR programming

 ##### CI and Code Quality